FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve12S.md

    - `slope = (slope < 0.0) ?  min(slope , -0.03) : max(slope , 0.03 );`
    Prevents too small absolute values, which could lead to inaccurate or unexpected return values.
       - Background Information: With `slope` values close to zero, the return value range of TANH would be very small.
-        In the subsequent rescaling to a saturated range of 0 to 1 or 1 to 0, even tiny inaccuracies in the TANH calculation are increased.
+        In the subsequent rescaling to a saturated range, even tiny inaccuracies in the TANH calculation are increased.
         The absolute values of at least `0.03` used here considerably reduce this problem.
         The side effect is a slight difference of the characteristic curve from the ideal if values > -0.03 and < +0.03 are set.
         A linear ramp was assumed as the ideal for `slope` = 0.